-- Maintaining a healthy diet and keeping your body and mind active can keep you focused.
+- Maintaining a balanced diet and keeping your body and mind active can keep you focused.

 - Avoiding activities like drinking and smoking can help keep your brain healthy.

-There has long been a link between stress and addictive behaviors.
+There has long been a link between stress and compulsive behaviors.

-- Healthy lifestyle habits can help to reduce problematic and compulsive behavior.
+- Healthy lifestyle habits can help to reduce compulsive behavior.
 For more serious compulsive behaviors, professional help may be necessary.

-- The National Institute on Drug Abuse has resources for starting on the road to recovery.
+National Institute on Drug Abusehas resources for starting on the road to recovery.
 These include lifestyle recommendations to help manage stress.

-The many emotional effects of stress can leave you feeling like you’re experiencing mood swings.
+The many emotional effects of stress can leave you feeling like you’re experiencing abrupt changes in mood.

-With the many other emotional signs of stress, it’s easy to see just how big of an influence stress can have on your overall mood.
+With the many emotional signs of stress, it’s easy to see the influence stress can have on your overall mood.